 Stefano lives with his father and his mother.
-His duties at home include making beds, running errands and cleaning.
 His father is sometimes employed and his mother is sometimes employed.
+Stefano works at home making beds, running errands and cleaning.

 Soccer, reading and playing group games are Stefano's favorite activities.
 In primary school his performance is average and he also regularly attends church activities and Bible class.